Burrell Collection, Scotland Travel Guide

 Located in Glasgow, Scotland

-The Burrell Collection is conveniently accessible by various transportation options in Glasgow, Scotland.
-If you're flying in, Edinburgh Airport is approximately 37.2 miles (59.8 km) away from Glasgow.
-From there, you can easily reach The Burrell Collection by taxi or shuttle.
+Burrell Collection is conveniently accessible by various transportation options in Glasgow, Scotland.
+If you're flying in, Edinburgh Airport is approximately 37.2 miles (59.8 km) away from the city center.
+From there, you can easily reach Burrell Collection by taxi or shuttle.

-For those already in Glasgow, buses, taxis, and walking are viable options to reach The Burrell Collection, which is located 3.1 miles (5 km) from the city center.
-You can also rent a car and drive to The Burrell Collection, providing flexibility to explore at your leisure.
-Its exact address is Pollok Country Park, 2060 Pollokshaws Rd, Bellahouston, Glasgow G43 1AT, UK, Scotland.
+For those already in Glasgow, buses, taxis, and walking are viable options to reach Burrell Collection, which is located 3.1 miles (4.9 km) from the city center.
+Its exact address is Pollok Country Park, 2060 Pollokshaws Rd, Bellahouston, Glasgow G43 1AT, UK.

-With your transportation plans sorted, get ready for an unforgettable experience at The Burrell Collection!
+With your transportation plans sorted, get ready for an unforgettable experience at Burrell Collection!

 Photo of The People's Palace & Winter Garden in Glasgow, Scotland.

-For the ultimate luxury stay near The Burrell Collection, the 5-star Kimpton Blythswood Square Hotel & Spa is a top choice, nestled just 2.9 miles (4.6 km) from The Burrell Collection.
-With an impressive average rating of 15,700 out of 5 stars from 4 reviews, this remarkable hotel promises an unforgettable stay with rates starting at 228 EUR per night.
+For the ultimate luxury stay near Burrell Collection, the 5-star Kimpton Blythswood Square Hotel & Spa is a top choice, nestled just 2.9 miles (4.6 km) from Burrell Collection.
+Expect world-class service, spacious rooms with high-end furnishings, gourmet dining options, and a concierge ready to cater to your every need.
+This hotel promises an unforgettable stay, with rates starting at 288 EUR per night.

 Find